srcfl/srcful-documentation/docs/overview.md

 ### Do you have services that suit our members?

-We invite you to contact us at sales@srcful.io to arrange a meeting.
+We invite you to contact us at partnership@srcful.io to arrange a meeting.
 We look forward to the opportunity to discuss potential collaboration and how we can collectively advance toward our shared objectives.
+Read more at [srcful.io/partner](https://srcful.io/partner)

 <!-- New to Srcful?
 Start out at ["Srcful Simplified"](/simplified/).
 After that, you are ready to read our [whitepaper](/whitepaper/) which will make you learn more about the innovative technology behind Srcful and the possibilities of renewable energy!